-Santa Barbara is not a cheap place to visit, but you can still find affordable hotels in Santa Barbara, if you look for them early on ahead of your visit.
+Santa Barbara is not a cheap place to visit, but you can still find affordable hotels if you book them ahead of time.

-Here are a couple of options for accommodations in Santa Barbara from budget-friendly to five-star resorts along the beautiful Pacific Coast.
+Here are a couple of options for accommodations for your weekend in Santa Barbara from budget-friendly to five-star resorts along the beautiful Pacific Coast.

 🙈 Browse hundreds of Santa Barbara hotels at affordable rates!